easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_SETUP_GUIDE.md

 ---

 **Ready?
-Double-click the "Q-IDE Topdog" icon and start building!** 🚀
+Double-click the "Top Dog Topdog" icon and start building!** 🚀